-- 11.05(B) In the event of a layoff, the layoff in each classification will proceed in the following order: temporary employees, part-time employees, full-time employees. - 11.05(C) If there is a layoff at a location in Ottawa Region, the employee(s) affected may choose, in order of seniority, within two (2) weeks of such notice, to bump the least senior employee(s) in Ottawa Region.
-Employees who choose to bump may bump either those with the least seniority in the same classification, or those with the least seniority in a classification in which they have had prior permanent work experience and are competent to perform the work. - 11.06 Laid off employees, or those who bumped into lower classifications, shall be placed on a recall list for two (2) years in order of seniority and classification and the Employer shall fill vacancies according to that list.
-A full-time employee shall be recalled to a full-time, part-time or a temporary position in the classification from which he/she was laid off, provided the term of the temporary position is at least three (3) months.
-A full-time employee may be recalled to part-time or temporary positions of less than three (3) months' duration, however, he/she may refuse such a recall without his/her recall rights being affected.
+- 11.05(A) Except in cases where more than three (3)weeks' notice is required by the Employment Standards Act, there shall be three (3) weeks' notice to the affected employees of any layoffs.
+The Employer will provide the Union with three (3) weeks' notice of the layoffs and the names of the employees affected. - 11.05(B) In the event of a layoff, temporary employees will be laid off before parttime or full-time employees in the affected classification. - 11.05(C) If there is a layoff at a location in Simcoe County, the employee(s) affected may choose, in order of seniority, within two (2) weeks of such notice, to bump the least senior employee(s) in Simcoe County.
+Employees who choose to bump may bump either those with the least seniority in the same classification, or those with the least seniority in a classification in which they have had prior permanent work experience and are competent to perform the work. - 11.06 Laid off employees or those who bumped into lower classifications, shall be placed on a recall list for two (2) years in order of seniority and classification.
+The Employer shall first fill vacancies with active bargaining unit members or members on the recall list.
+Thereafter, unfilled vacancies shall be filled according to the recall list in order of seniority and classification.